arseneybaav/arseneybaav/README.md

-# Hey 👋, my name is Arseney!
+# Hey 👋, my name is Arseniy!

 <img src="https://i.imgur.com/iV2QuF2.png" alt="banner">

 <b>Hello!
-My name is Arseney, and I am a full-stack web developer.</b> My primary focus is creating turnkey websites with full configuration and optimization.
+My name is Arseniy, and I am a full-stack web developer.</b> My primary focus is creating turnkey websites with full configuration and optimization.
 I specialize in web development from scratch, starting with design and ending with server setup.

 I also have experience working with VDS and VPS servers, where I configure web servers for optimal website performance.
 My goal is to create well-designed, visually appealing, and productive websites that attract attention and meet my clients' needs.